IkiSiTamvan/e-shop/README.md

 # E-Shop

-A service created with spring boot that manage customer, item, cart and transaction.
+A service created with spring boot, to imitate some functionality of customer, item, cart, and transaction service .
+It covers some crud example of item & customer, cart management, and transaction record.

-With validation using spring boot validation, that validate the incoming request;
+- With validation using spring boot validation, that validate the incoming request;
-an example of standar Exception usage, and its handler;
+- an example of standar Exception usage, and its handler;
-some unitTest to ensure some main validation is checked when there are changes;
+- some unitTest to ensure some main validation is checked when there are changes;

 ## API Reference